BigBang (South Korean band): 2017–2021: Touring, military service, and Seungri's retirement

 As per South Korea's mandatory military service requirement, T.O.P. enlisted for his two-year service on February 9, 2017, as a conscripted policeman.
 The remaining members continued promotions without him, holding their fifth annual Japanese dome tour, the Last Dance Tour, in November with 14 concerts in four cities with an attendance of 696,000 fans.
 The two final shows of the tour were also held at Gocheok Sky Dome in Seoul on December 30 and 31.
 In 2017, YG Entertainment released a reality program starring the group named Run, Big Bang Scout! through YouTube Red, which was the service's first original content to be produced in a country outside of the United States.
 The first episode of the program was free-released and has gathered over 12.7 million views on YouTube.
 The following year, the remaining members began their enlistment: G-Dragon on February 27, Taeyang on March 12, and Daesung on March 13, 2018.
 Seungri was initially announced to enlist on March 25, 2019.
 The single, "Flower Road", was released on March 13, 2018, as a goodbye to their fans.
 "Flower Road" set a record in China, reaching over a million sales in 3 days and 14 hours, the shortest amount of time for a Korean artist.
 The song also topped Billboards World Digital Songs Chart, and the Gaon Digital Chart, where the song recorded the highest digital index of the year thus far.

 On March 11, 2019, Seungri announced his retirement from the entertainment industry due to scandals surrounding the Burning Sun nightclub, resulting in his departure from BigBang.
 On July 6, 2019, T.O.P was the first member to be discharged from the military.
 He was followed by G-Dragon on October 25, 2019.
 Taeyang and Daesung were discharged on November 10.
-On January 3, 2020, it was announced that BigBang would be performing at the Coachella Valley Music and Arts Festival, which would have marked their first performance as a group in three years.
-In March, despite reports suggesting otherwise, all four members renewed their contracts with YG Entertainment and were preparing for a comeback that was eventually delayed due to the COVID-19 pandemic.
+On January 3, 2020, it was announced that BigBang would be performing at the Coachella Valley Music and Arts Festival, which would have marked their first performance as a group in three years if it weren't for the COVID-19 pandemic.
+In March, despite reports suggesting otherwise, all four members renewed their contracts with YG Entertainment and were preparing for a comeback that was eventually delayed.